cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

 ### Store and iterate through sequences of data using Arrays and the foreach statement in C#

 **What is an array?**
+An array is a sequence of individual data elements accessible through a single variable name.
+You use a zero-based numeric index to access each element of an array.
+(Like a list)